 I am writing this section only to satisfy your curiosity concerning qubits and quantum computing which we alluded to in another page.
 There we discussed boolean and quantum logic systems.
 Think boolean unless of course your going to major in a science; then you may need all of these pages.

-These 4 superposition states can act simultaneously.
+These 2 superposition states each composed of two vector states can act simultaneously.
 This is a capability that classical computers lack.
 A Quantum computer with only 30 qubits can keep pace with a ten teraflops conventional machine.
-IBM is selling a 20qubit device commercially, and has a 50 qubit computer in its lab.
+IBM is selling a 20 qubit device commercially, and has a 50 qubit computer in its lab.
 Google has a 53 qubit machine in the laboratory.

 Algorithms and applications are being developed for the quantum machine.
 Code breaking is one.The genetic algorithm another.That is a system optimization routine.

 A digital supercomputer can do 200 quadrillion calculations (Stefanie Condon June 8, 2018 for Between the Lines) or 200 petaflops per second.
-Still, the gap between the quantum computer and our fastest conventional one is closing at an exponential rate.
+Still, the gap between the quantum computer and our fastest conventional one is closing.